blackhatethicalhacking/DDoSlayer/README.md

 # Compatibility

-Tested on Kali Linux, Parrot OS - Any Debian based that uses apt package manager.
+Tested on Kali Linux, Parrot OS & MacOS

 # Updates

+V2.0

+Added 3 attack options to choose from
+Error Handlings
+Optimizations
+Check Features!

+V1.2

 We just converted this tool from Python2 to Python3! added some colors, added time to perform the attack as well!